Frequently Asked Questions

-No. While St John sells Laerdal HS1 Heart Start defibrillators, there is no requirement to purchase the Laerdal AED.
-CFR members are able to provide their own defibrillators if they chose and still sign up to the CFR program.
+No. CFR members are able to provide their own defibrillators if they choose and still sign up to the CFR program.

 Paediatric pads - to be used on a child under 8 years of age or 25 kgs (approximate cost - $169).
 Brackets or alarmed cabinets to house the defibrillators are also available.

 Accessories can be found on the St John website: http://www.stjohnambulance.com.au/first-aid-kits-and-supplies/defibrillators

 If a child is in need of defibrillation due to cardiac arrest and no child pads are available, it is acceptable to use adult pads.

 In a critical situation where there is no breathing and no pulse, it is giving the child the best chance of survival.

 We recommend the anterior / posterior pad placement on the child.
 The only limiting factor is that the pads should not touch each other.

 No. Defibrillators are automatic and have an excellent talk through functionality, enabling people with very little or no training the potential to save a life.
 However, St John does encourage individuals to have completed a Provide First Aid course (HLTAID003).
 There is no legislated accredited training required to use an AED.